adriangonz/statistical-nlp-17/README.md

 More details can be found in the associated paper.

+## Demo

+You can experiment with the model using the attached Colab Notebook.

 ## Getting Started

 To keep the environments as reproducible as possible, we will use `pipenv` to